|

 1. Tight & very English settlement

 patterns.
 Contrast with Virginia.
+2. Traditional European patriarchal

+families, if not more so.
+3. Diversified economy.
 B. Sovereignty of the Saints: Governing

 Massachusetts Bay